RaquelAlbuquerque1/fin-API/README.md

-# Fin API
+# FinApi - Financial

 Node Track  - Ignite - @Rocketseat.
 It consists of an finacial API.

-## FinApi - Financial

 ### Requirements